ovh/docs/pages/platform/kubernetes-k8s/installing-popeye/guide.en-ca.md

 ## Objective

-[Popeye](https://github.com/derailed/popeye) is a tool that scans Kubernetes cluster and reports potential issues with deployed resources and configurations.
+[Popeye](https://github.com/derailed/popeye) is a tool that scans Kubernetes clusters and reports potential issues with deployed resources and configurations.

 ![Popeye](images/popeye.png)

 It sanitizes your cluster based on what is deployed.
 By scanning your cluster, it detects misconfigurations and helps you to ensure that best practices are in place, thus preventing future headaches.
 It aims at reducing the cognitive overload one faces when operating a Kubernetes cluster in the wild.

-Popeye also reports potential resources over/under allocations and attempts to warn you should your cluster run out of capacity.
+Popeye also reports potential resources over/under allocations and attempts to warn you about your cluster running out of capacity.

 Popeye scans your cluster for best practices and potential issues.
 Currently, Popeye looks at `nodes`, `namespaces`, `pods` and `services`.

-For information, Popeye is a read-only tool, it only retrieve informations in order to help you to securize and sanitize your cluster, it does not modify or delete resources on Kubernetes cluster.
+For your information, Popeye is a read-only tool, it only retrieves informations in order to help you to securize and sanitize your cluster, it does not modify or delete resources on a Kubernetes cluster.

 Read more about [Popeye](https://github.com/derailed/popeye).

-As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you discover Popeye which will help you secure your OVHcloud Managed Kubernetes with helpful reports.
+At OVHcloud, we like to provide you with the best products and services.
+For us, security is important, that's why we want to help you discover Popeye which will help you secure your OVHcloud Managed Kubernetes with helpful reports.

 In this guide you will: